iamAkolab/sde_school/java_school/java_oop/lesson_four/ReadMe.md

 Note: If a child's constructor does not explicitly call the parent's constructor using super, the Java compiler automatically inserts a call to the default constructor of the parent class.
 If the parent class does not have a default constructor, you will get a compile-time error.

+## Multiple Inheritance
+Extending a class is extremely helpful in many occasions:

+Extending the capability of a class without making any changes to it.
+Sharing some common code between variations of that class.
+Leveraging polymorphism to treat different classes as if they were the same.
+However, there is 1 major limitation in Java: A class cannot extend more than 1 class (i.e. multiple inheritance is not allowed in Java).